It Comes at Night (2017) - Review

 I think, had this movie chosen a less-obviously “horror” title that hints at something, and had it opted to not be so much of a “horror” movie over the course of the entire film, it might have been better.
 The nightmares that Travis has, never really hint at anything in terms of what actually happens in the movie.
 There are some that intersect with scenes and bits of dialogue that make you anticipate something occurring later and causing more drama, but that never happens.
 For example, don’t get too nervous about Travis’ sexual interest in Will’s wife, because that doesn’t manifest into anything meaningful.

-If the filmmakers wanted to make a drama or thriller about the nature of paranoia, with the same premise, and had the same horrific final act, they should have just done that and worked on more scenes involving dialogue and characterization.
+If the filmmakers wanted to make a drama or thriller about the nature of paranoia, with the same premise and the same horrific final act, they should have just done that and worked on more scenes involving dialogue and characterization.
 There is plenty of good acting and dialogue here, and the tension in the scenes in which the drama is unfolding between people is certainly effective.
 Instead, half of the movie is using quiet ominous tension and the occasional jump scare to remind you that it’s a horror movie, as though it’s preparing you for the last act, which is rough but certainly not unbearably horrific.
 Had this movie just been a drama with slowly building tension and paranoia, and then that last act happened, I think it would have been much more effective and powerful.

 Also, I have a big gripe with the plot device that kicks off the last act—for the sake of avoiding spoilers, I’ll keep it vague.
 When it occurs, there are some legitimate questions raised by the characters that are never answered.
 It also immediately raised some questions with me because there are some particular details about the scene that seem a bit late to introduce in the film.
 Essentially, it’s a scene that’s meant to move everything along quickly enough that you won’t stop to notice the plot holes it’s creating in the process.
 Not to mention, I also dislike this moment because it’s the point at which the movie decides to go in its determined direction and leave all the other hinted possibilities behind.
 Though the final act may be effective on its own, I think it ultimately ruins the movie after this turning point.